Environmental protection

 Environmental assessment

 We use environmental assessments to plan, operate and maintain our assets.
-We invite community and stakeholder input, and try to have a low impact on the environment.
+We invite community and stakeholder input, and aim to have a low impact on the environment.
+Learn more about our projects in your area, how they may affect you, and how you can provide feedback.